Here is our list of benefits of team building.

 Team building helps us see our coworkers as human beings.
 Suddenly, our boss recites Shakespeare while stuffing marshmallows in his mouth, or a quiet colleague shares the story of how she once backpacked through Africa.
 The fact that team building humanizes the workforce is a huge advantage that deepens relationships and fosters greater understanding between teammates.

 Work is an important part of our identities, but it is not our only identity.
 Many other factors define us, such as our families and friends, interests, hobbies, and beliefs.
-Learning more about our teammates’ lives helps us to respect our teammates on different levels, which breeds trust and respect in turn.
+Learning more about our teammates’ lives helps us to respect our teammates on different levels, which leads to trust and respect.

-Team building really has a lot of benefits that make it a great investment.
+Team building has many benefits that make it a good investment.
 And there are no strings; you just need to put in time and effort to make it happen.
 We recommend at least 30 minutes per week as a starting point.

 Next, check out some important team building statistics that highlight these concepts further.